Understanding and Defending Against Zero-Day Vulnerabilities

 Other Zero-Days Worth Watching

-Beyond Nightmare Eclipse, the broader 2026 landscape reflects the same structural pressures across multiple vendors and attack categories:
+The Nightmare Eclipse campaign drew significant attention, but the broader 2026 zero-day landscape reflects the same structural pressures across multiple vendors and attack categories:

-CVE-2026-50751 — Check Point VPN: Authentication bypass in Check Point Remote Access VPN and Mobile Access, exploited by Qilin ransomware affiliates from May 7, 2026, a full month before public disclosure.
-CISA issued a 3-day patch deadline for federal agencies.
-Patched June 2026; added to CISA KEV.
+Authentication bypass in Check Point Remote Access VPN and Mobile Access.
+Exploited by Qilin ransomware affiliates from May 7, 2026, a full month before public disclosure.
+CISA issued a 3-day patch deadline for federal agencies.[29]
+Patched June 2026; CISA KEV

-CVE-2026-20245 — Cisco SD-WAN: The seventh Cisco Catalyst SD-WAN zero-day exploited in 2026.
+Seventh Cisco Catalyst SD-WAN zero-day exploited in 2026.
 Allows authenticated attackers with network admin access to execute root commands and push unauthorized configurations to edge devices.
 No patch at time of disclosure.
-Patched June 2026; added to CISA KEV.
+Patched June 2026; CISA KEV

-CVE-2026-35616 — FortiClient EMS: Critical unauthenticated remote code execution in Fortinet FortiClient EMS.
+Critical unauthenticated remote code execution in Fortinet FortiClient EMS.
 CVSS 9.8.
 Exploitation observed from March 31, 2026.
 Hotfix issued; full patch pending.
 Added to CISA KEV.
+Hotfix; full patch pending

-June 2026's Patch Tuesday was the largest in Microsoft's recorded history, addressing 198 to 208 CVEs including six zero-days in a single release.
-Chrome has had at least five actively exploited zero-days patched in 2026 alone.
-Cisco's Catalyst SD-WAN product line has had approximately seven zero-days exploited in 2026.
+Besides these three, June 2026's Patch Tuesday was the largest in Microsoft's recorded history, addressing 198 to 208 CVEs including six zero-days in a single release.[10]
+Chrome has had at least five actively exploited zero-days patched in 2026 alone.[3]
+Cisco's Catalyst SD-WAN product line has had about seven zero-days exploited in 2026.[14]
 The pattern is not isolated incidents.
 It is sustained, broad-surface exploitation across enterprise infrastructure.

 The AI Inflection Point

-Artificial intelligence is no longer a theoretical catalyst for zero-day discovery.
-It is an operational one.
-In May 2026, Anthropic's Claude Mythos Preview model autonomously discovered thousands of zero-day vulnerabilities across major operating systems and browsers.
-In one documented campaign targeting OpenBSD across 1,000 scaffold runs, the total compute cost was under $20,000.
-For context, a single commercially brokered zero-day for a major operating system can sell for $1 million or more on the gray market.
-AI has reduced the cost of zero-day discovery by orders of magnitude.
+AI is no longer a theoretical catalyst for zero-day discovery — it's operational.
+In May 2026, VentureBeat reported that Anthropic's Claude Mythos Preview model had autonomously discovered thousands of zero-day vulnerabilities across major operating systems and browsers.[15]
+In one campaign targeting OpenBSD across 1,000 scaffold runs, total compute cost was under $20,000.[30]
+A single brokered zero-day for a major OS can sell for $1 million or more on the gray market — AI has reduced discovery cost by orders of magnitude.

-A separate development from May 2026: an AI pipeline surfaced over 300 WordPress plugin zero-days in three days at approximately $20 per vulnerability, straining global coordinated disclosure programs that were not designed to absorb that discovery rate.
-The disclosure infrastructure that researchers and vendors rely on assumes a human-paced discovery rate.
-AI-assisted discovery has already broken that assumption.
+Separately in May 2026, an AI pipeline surfaced over 300 WordPress plugin zero-days in three days at roughly $20 per vulnerability, straining disclosure programs built for a human-paced discovery rate.[16]
+That assumption has already broken.

-The defensive side of AI is also real.
-Organizations deploying AI and automation in security operations experienced average breach costs of $3.84 million in 2025, compared to $5.72 million for those without.
-AI-assisted detection, automated triage, and behavioral anomaly identification are measurable cost reducers.
-The gap, however, is that offensive AI is already deployed at scale by well-resourced threat actors, while defensive AI adoption in enterprises remains uneven.
+The defensive side is also real.
+Organizations deploying AI and automation in security operations experienced average breach costs of $3.84 million in 2025, versus $5.72 million for those without.[5]
+But offensive AI is already deployed at scale by well-resourced threat actors, while defensive AI adoption in enterprises remains uneven.

 Implications for Organizations